 What can those IoT-enabled applications, services, or products do for the end consumer?
 I’ve spent years living in a connected home and talking to other users of smart home tech to understand what the IoT can enable and why consumers look for such products; I’ll offer up what I’ve learned here.
 In future stories, I will break down why enterprises look for connected products.

 So, let’s start by talking about the home.

-Consumers tend to buy connected products and services for their homes for one of the following six reasons:
+Consumers tend to look for smart devices on sites like Wired Smart to see where to buy connected products and services for their homes for one of the following six reasons: